Water balloon: Filling and tying devices

 Water balloons are typically filled at an indoor faucet, an outside tap, or at the end of a garden hose.
 Multiple types of filling nozzles are available on the consumer market and come in threaded (3/4 in standard in the U.S.) and non-threaded types.
 Non-threaded nozzles are called filling funnels and may be difficult to use.
 Some brands of nozzles are called loader instead of nozzle, but no differentiation exists between other types of nozzles.
 Nozzles may include a valve feature for turning the water source on or off as needed.

 Homemade water balloon filling stations may incorporate water balloon nozzles or valves that are on the market or use common plumbing fixtures.
 These stations may have one or more nozzles or valves.
 Portable and fixed station designs each have distinct pros and cons depending on the location of use, number of system users, and the quantity of filled water balloons needed.
 Multi-nozzle stations not only enable more water balloons to be filled for adults planning upcoming youth events or for preventing boredom in children upset with how challenging it may be to fill a balloon at a hose spigot, but greatly enhance group social interactions which is very important in toys for children and adult volunteers that work with children.

 Multiple toy companies have created balloon tying and filling devices, enabling the user to easily fill and tie water balloons.

+Launching devices

+A water balloon launcher or water balloon slingshot is a catapult toy that shoots water balloons significantly further than hand-throwing and is used in some water balloon fights.
+Both home-made and commercially sold models exist, with stationary, mobile, and multi-person-operated types available.
+Even though water balloon launchers are mainly marketed towards children, adults also engage in water balloon activities.
+Some water balloon launchers are capable of launching water balloons further than 300 yards (274 metres).

+It is unsafe to misuse a water balloon launcher by loading it with snowballs.
+Water balloon launchers pose a risk of eye injuries, such as when a young man suffered orbital blowout fracture resulting from the misuse of a water balloon launcher, and became legally blind from his left eye.
+In another case, a 31-year-old female suffered from traumatic retinal dialysis in her right eye, resulting in permanent loss of vision.